AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 >[!INFO]
 >
 >This feature is only available to the early adopter program.
->You need to be using AEM Cloud Service version **2023.11.14227** and above in order to enabled the RUM data service.
+>Client-side monitoring will only work for customers with AEM Cloud Service version **2023.11.14227** and above.

 ### Overview {#overview}